Stress Symptoms, Signs, and Causes

 - Set aside relaxation time.
 Relaxation techniques such as yoga, meditation, and deep breathing activate the body’s relaxation response, a state of restfulness that is the opposite of the stress response.

 - Eat a healthy diet.
 Well-nourished bodies are better prepared to cope with stress.
 Start your day with a healthy breakfast, reduce your caffeine and sugar intake, and cut back on alcohol and nicotine.

 - Get plenty of sleep.
 Feeling tired can increase stress by causing you to think irrationally.
 Keep your cool by getting a good night’s sleep.

-Take a 5-step program to relieve stress and bring your life into balance
+Take a 5-step program to help relieve stress and bring your life into balance

 - Quick stress relief.
 The best way to reduce stress quickly and reliably is by using your senses—what you see, hear, smell, taste, and touch—or through movement.
-By viewing a favorite photo, smelling a specific scent, listening to a favorite piece of music, tasting a piece of gum, or hugging a pet, for example, you can quickly relax and focus yourself.
-Of course, not everyone responds to each sensory experience in the same way.
-Something that relaxes one person may do nothing but irritate someone else.
-The key is to experiment with your senses and discover the sensory experiences that work best for you.
+By smelling a specific scent, listening to a favorite piece of music, or hugging a pet, for example, you can quickly relax and focus yourself.
+Not everyone responds in the same way but you can experiment to discover the sensory experience that works best for you.

-- Emotional connection.
-Nothing contributes more to chronic stress than emotional disconnection from ourselves and others.
-Understanding the influence emotions have on your thoughts and actions is vital to managing stress.
+- Harnessing the power of emotions.
 Life doesn’t have to feel like a rollercoaster ride with extreme ups and downs.
-Once you’re aware of your emotions, even the painful ones you normally try to avoid or bottle up, the easier it is to understand your own motivations, stop saying or doing things you later regret, gain renewed energy, and smooth out the ride.
+Once you’re aware of your emotions—even the painful ones you normally try to avoid or bottle up—the easier it is to understand your own motivations, stop saying or doing things you later regret, and smooth out the ride.